Headshot

 AMA Winter Academic Conference, February 2019, Austin, TX.

-“A Meta-Analysis of Multichannel Distribution Effectiveness” with Peng Zhang and Anindita Chakravarty
+“A Meta-Analysis of Multichannel Distribution Effectiveness” with Peng Vincent Zhang and Anindita Chakravarty

 AMA Winter Academic Conference, February 2019, Austin, TX.